kevinrovers/treeView/README.md

 ## Styling

 SASS styling is used for this repository to make use of variables.
+To compile css from scss files you need sass to be installed.
+Information about installing can be found here: [SASS](https://sass-lang.com/).

+Go to the `src` directory and use this command: `sass --sourcemap=none scss/styles.scss css/styles.css`.
+The current styling.css file is already compiled for you.

 ***$text_size*** can be changed to the required value.
 The font and icons size will be changed with it to remain consistent with eachother.